OpenBB-finance/OpenBB/website/content/sdk/guides/basics/structure.md

 from openbb_terminal.sdk import openbb
 ```

-Example snippets used in the remainder of this guide will assume the code block above is used, and that the `Python kernel` selected is the environment created during the installation process.
+Note that most snippets used in the guides will assume the code block above is used, and that the `Python kernel` selected is the environment created during the [installation process](/sdk/quickstart/installation).

 ## Navigation

-In the same way as operating the OpenBB Terminal, functions are divided into menus which are scrollable after code completion is activated.
+In the same way how the OpenBB Terminal is operated, functions are divided into menus which can be navigated after code completion is activated.
 Entering a period, `.`, after `openbb`, will display the Sub-menus available.

 ![Navigation](https://user-images.githubusercontent.com/85772166/202795900-5f1cb00a-a0ff-4899-b6e2-c5af54b653d1.png "Navigation")